ktaylor63/southeast/site/content/wildlife/mussels/atlantic-pigtoe.md

 ---
 title: 'Atlantic pigtoe'
-description: 'The Atlantic Pigtoe is a small freshwater clam found in Virginia, North Carolina, and historically in South Carolina and Georgia.'
+description: 'The Atlantic pigtoe is a small freshwater clam found in Virginia, North Carolina, and historically in South Carolina and Georgia.'
 scientific: 'Fusconaia masoni'
 type: species-profile
 js: /js/species-profile.js